Vertian/pidohj/README.md

 ---------------

 ### FAQ

-**`NOTE:` The steps provided in the `README` produce a “headless” server... meaning we will not be using a GUI to configure Vertcoin or check to see how things are running.
-In fact, once the server is set up, you will only interact with it using command line calls over `SSH`.
-The idea is to have this full node be simple, low-power, with optimized memory usage and something that “just runs” in your basement, closet, etc.**

 #### Why a Vertcoin Full node?
 Vertcoin is a digital currency supported by a peer-to-peer network.
 In order to run efficiently and effectively, it needs peers run by different people... and the more the better.